arvinbalaraman/remote-mcp-webapp-dotnet/src/README.md

 ### Testing the Available Tools

-You can use any MCP client that supports SSE to connect to the server and use the following tools:
+You can use any MCP client that supports HTTP transport to connect to the server and use the following tools:

 #### Multiplication Tool
 The multiplication tool takes two parameters: